-Cambodia has a high rates of road traffic accidents.
+Cambodia has a high rate of road traffic accidents.
 Most roads are in poor condition and travelling after dark is particularly risky.
 Hazards include overloaded vehicles, erratic driving, vehicles without lights and stray cattle.

 Landmines in Cambodia

 Cambodia remains one of the most heavily landmined countries in the world.
 Mined areas are often unmarked.
 When hiking or visiting rural areas or temple complexes, expats should travel with a local guide and never stray off the main paths.
-It is not advisable to travel anywhere at night.

 Terrorism in Cambodia

 There is some risk of terrorism in Cambodia.
 Expats should avoid political gatherings and protests.
 Some governments advise their nationals to avoid the Cambodian-Thai border areas because of ongoing border disputes.